Bayview Park, San Francisco: Artificial

 In addition to the 1937 Morgan-designed transmitter building, Works Progress Administration work crews built retaining walls and stairways in the 1930s from local chert which are now in disrepair.
 The 1 mi paved loop path to and around the top of the hill serves as an extension of Key Avenue, screened from motorized traffic by a metal gate.

 Geology

 The area of Bayview Park is occupied by a single large hill known as either Bayview Hill or Candlestick Hill, which rises to a height of 425 ft above sea level.
-The hill consists of sheared Marin Headlands terane composed of radiolarian chert, shale, greenstone, and greywacke.
+The hill consists of sheared Marin Headlands terrain composed of radiolarian chert, shale, greenstone, and greywacke.
 Before the hill was quarried to provide fill for the land that became Candlestick Park and its parking lot, the hill directly bordered San Francisco Bay.

 The west side of the hill has a notable rock formation known as Indian Head Rock, near the 1937 Morgan transmitter building.